Substra/substra/docs/local_install_skaffold.md

 192.168.39.32 substra-backend.node-1.com substra-frontend.node-1.com substra-backend.node-2.com substra-frontend.node-2.com
 ```

-If you want to customise your configuration,
+If you want to customize your configuration,
 you can assign the ingress loadbalancer ip to the corresponding url, for example:

 ```sh